sakilk130/50-days-of-javascript/README.md

 ## Day 34 - BMI Calculator

 This is a simple BMI calculator app.
 It calculates the BMI of a person and gives the result.

+## Day 35 - Calculator

+This is a simple calculator app.
+It performs basic arithmetic operations.